Cantera/cantera/CONTRIBUTING.md

 # Contributing to Cantera

-* For significant changes, consider starting a discussion on the Cantera Users' Group or create an issue on the `Cantera/enhancements` repository on GitHub, to plan your modifications so that they can be implemented efficiently and in a way that doesn't conflict with any other planned future development
+* For significant changes, please start a discussion on the Cantera Users' Group or create an issue on the [Cantera/enhancements](https://github.com/Cantera/enhancements/issues/new/choose) repository on GitHub to plan your modifications so that they can be implemented efficiently and in a way that doesn't conflict with any other planned future development
 * Fork the `Cantera/cantera` repository on Github